What We Offer & Services

 All of your personal health information is kept strictly confidential and is not released to anyone without your request or consent.

-While there is no fee for visiting the Primary Care Health Service, regardless of insurance, you may be charged for some medications, vaccines and tests.
+While there is no fee for visiting the Primary Care Health Service, regardless of insurance, you may be charged for some medications, vaccines and tests and for missed appointments.
 For more information, please see our Fees page.

 COVID-19 vaccination will help protect you from getting COVID-19.
 You may have some side effects, which are normal signs that your body is building protection.
 These side effects may affect your ability to do daily activities, but they should go away in a few days.
 Many people have no side effects at all.